KawaseAkihiro/skeletal-makeup-attractiveness/README.md

 ## Citation

-If you use these data or code, please cite the associated article:
+If you use these data or code, please cite the associated article and the Zenodo record.

+Associated article:

-Akihiro Kawase and Rikuto Yamamoto. (in press).
-Skeletal structure and makeup effects in facial attractiveness judgments.
+Kawase, A., & Yamamoto, R. (in press).
+Skeletal Structure and Makeup Effects in Facial Attractiveness Judgments.
 Perception. https://doi.org/10.1177/03010066261459982

-The bibliographic details, including publication year, volume, issue, and page/article number, will be updated once the article is formally published.
+Data and code:

+Kawase, A., & Yamamoto, R. (2026).
+Data and code for “Skeletal Structure and Makeup Effects in Facial Attractiveness Judgments” (v1.0.0) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.20538436